section-engineering-education/engineering-education/content/articles/how-to-send-code-and-verify-email-using-tuya-api/index.md

 ### Introduction
+Email is still one of the most preferred and effective communication channels, with most people checking their emails daily.
+Less percentage of email addresses collected are accurate, this bad data is mostly due to human error.
+Use of email validation is still the most effective way to ensure collection of quality data.
+Email verification helps to prevent fraud and increases the ability to protect sender's reputation.

-The tutorial will concentrate on Tuya's Mail Messaging API, which can be used to send an email to a user.
-The project will verify the email account with a randomly generated code sent to the entered email.
+In this tutorial, we will concentrate on Tuya's mail messaging API, which can be used to send an email to a user.
+We will create a project that will verify the email address.

 ### Table of contents
 - [What is Tuya](#what-is-tuya)